louismullie/temp-data/markdown_final/da8e4cde-14d7-40ac-8c23-7cb980dacaae.md

 Regarding specific circumstances for cellulitis, more specifically with respect to patients with febrile neutropenia (evaluation), IDSA 2014 guidelines recommend to obtain risk stratification in patients with fever and neutropenia according to susceptibility to infection:

-- high-risk: anticipated prolonged and profound neutropenia with an absolute neutrophil count < 100 cells/mcL or with a MASCC score of < 21
+- **High-risk**: anticipated prolonged and profound neutropenia with an absolute neutrophil count < 100 cells/mcL or with a MASCC score of < 21

-- low-risk: anticipated brief periods of neutropenia and few comorbidities
+- **Low-risk**: anticipated brief periods of neutropenia and few comorbidities

 - or with a MASCC score of ≥ 21.